effervescentia/knot/packages/binaries/compiler/README.md

-# @knot/cli
+# @knot/compiler

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> A command-line tool for simplifying the creation and maintainance of knot projects.
+> A command-line wrapper for knot's compiler, the node module only exports the path to the `knotc` binary.

-Created both as a new project generator, and eventual single-entrypoint for interacting with knot code and tooling.
-Additional commands will be introduced for improving the ease of maintaining a knot project through adding or modifying elements of the codebase.
+TODO: Fill out this long description.

 ## Table of Contents